St Pancras, London: Geography

-St Pancras was originally an Ancient Parish that ran from a point a little north of Oxford Street, extending north to include part of Highgate, and from today’s Regent's Park in the west to the road now called York Way in the east.
-These boundaries encompass much of the current London Borough of Camden.
+St Pancras was originally an ancient parish whose boundaries encompass about half of the modern London Borough of Camden.
+It extends nearly four miles along a north-south axis from the boundaries with Finchley and Hornsey in the north, southward to a point 50 metres north of Oxford Street.
+From the boundary with Marylebone, partly through Regent's Park, in the west - to the boundary with Islington, partly along York Way, in the east.

-The former River Fleet formed part of the boundary with Clerkenwell, while a tributary of it – later known as Lamb’s Conduit - formed the southern boundary with Holborn.
+The former River Fleet formed most of the boundary with Clerkenwell, while a tributary of it – later known as Lamb’s Conduit - formed the southern boundary with Holborn.
 The course of this watercourse is now marked, in part, by Roger Street (formerly known as Henry Street).
 The tree which gave the Gospel Oak district its name, formed part of the boundary with neighbouring Hampstead.

-The boundaries of St Pancras include take in around half of the modern London Borough of Camden, including Camden Town, Kentish Town, Somers Town, Gospel Oak, King's Cross, Chalk Farm, Dartmouth Park, the core area of Fitzrovia and a part of Highgate.
+The boundaries of St Pancras take in Camden Town, Kentish Town, Somers Town, Gospel Oak, King's Cross, Chalk Farm, Dartmouth Park, the core area of Fitzrovia and a part of Highgate.